 - Valid UAE resident permit

-- Common Schengen visa application form dully filled signed and dated by the applicant.
+- The Common Schengen visa application form is fully filled signed and dated by the applicant.

 - Recent passport photos glued to the application form

-- Personal Covering letter outlining all the travel details
+- A Personal Covering letter outlining all the travel details

 - Proof of financial capability for the travel